ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/rewards-and-penalties/index.md

 ## Rewards and penalties {#rewards}

-### Attestation rewards {#attestation-rewards}
+### Rewards {#rewards}

-Validators receive attestation rewards when they make votes that are consistent with the majority of other validators.
-The value of the attestation rewards in each epoch are calculated from a `base_reward`.
+Validators receive rewards when they make votes that are consistent with the majority of other validators, when they propose blocksd and when they participate in sync committees.
+The value of the rewards in each epoch are calculated from a `base_reward`.
 This is the base unit that other rewards are calculated from.
 The `base_reward` represents the average reward received by a validator under optimal conditions per epoch.
 This is calculated from the validator's effective balance and the total number of active validators as follows:

 ```
 base_reward = effective_balance * (base_reward_factor / (base_rewards_per_epoch * sqrt(sum(active_balance))))